gdams/adoptium/content/blog/emt4j-an-easier-upgrade-for-java-applications/index.md

 - The problem description of the tool report is unclear.
 It is difficult to guide how to modify and add some new functions, such as the tool supporting other formats.

-You can participate in the contribution in the following ways:
+You can participate in the following ways:

 - Create an issue to describe the problem you are experiencing

-- After Fork modified the test, merging into master through PR
+- Submit a PR that modifies the analysis and tests

 # Summary
 Currently, there are many Java applications still on JDK 8, and these applications are planning or upgrading to JDK.
 We hope to make the upgrade easier through EMT4J.